0xwaya/bufficorn.bootcamp/README.md

-# ETHDenver Bootcamp 2022
+ ETHDenver Bootcamp 2022

+# TEAM: Mr.Robot minions

-👋 Hello I'm wayaman here to strengthen my solidity skills
+I'm here to learn and network with likeminded individuals.

-   actively looking for team members

-   😜 Excited about the next 8 weeks
+I believe in Web3 tecnology for the long run.
+If you are looking for a team, well here is a safe space to colaborate.

+   Long Live Web3!